stashed/stash/docs/user-guide/backup.md

         - watch
         - --v=10
         env:
-        - name: RESTIK_NAMESPACE
+        - name: STASH_NAMESPACE
           value: default
         - name: TPR
           value: test-backup
-        image: appscode/restik:latest
+        image: appscode/stash:latest
         imagePullPolicy: Always
         name: restic-sidecar
         volumeMounts:
         - mountPath: /source_path
           name: test-volume
         - mountPath: /repo_path
-          name: restik-vol
+          name: stash-vol
       volumes:
       - emptyDir: {}
         name: test-volume
       - emptyDir: {}
-        name: restik-vol
+        name: stash-vol
 ```

 ## Backup Nodes

 If one interested in take backup of host paths, this can be done by deploying a `DaemonSet` with a do nothing busybox container.
-Restik TPR controller can use that as a vessel for running restic sidecar containers.
+Stash TPR controller can use that as a vessel for running restic sidecar containers.

 ## Update Backup

-One can update the source, retention policy, tags, cron schedule of the Restik object.
-After updating the Restik object backup process will follow the new backup strategy.
+One can update the source, retention policy, tags, cron schedule of the Stash object.
+After updating the Stash object backup process will follow the new backup strategy.
-If user wants to update the image of restic-sidecar container he/she needs to update the `backup.appscode.com/image` in field annotation in the backup object.
+If user wants to update the image of restic-sidecar container he/she needs to update the `restic.appscode.com/image` in field annotation in the backup object.
 This will automatically update the restic-sidecar container.
 In case of Statefulset user needs to update the sidecar container manually.

 ## Disable Backup

-For disabling backup process one needs to delete the corresponding Restik object in case of `RC`, `Replica Set`, `Deployment`, `DaemonSet`.
+For disabling backup process one needs to delete the corresponding Stash object in case of `RC`, `Replica Set`, `Deployment`, `DaemonSet`.
 In case of `Statefulset` user needs to delete the corresponding backup object as well as remove the side container from the Statefulset manually.